goalbook/vue-spa-starter/README.md

 - Sample folder with demo components to get familiar with using/developing/composing Vue components.
 - Starter/sample API code with example request to fist-to-five data api

 Take some time to peruse/experiment with the sample code and read the comments.
-In particular the `sample/Hello.vue` component is kind of like the "kitchen-sink" component, so start there.
+Places to start:
+- `main.js` is the entry point that bootstraps the entire App
+- `App.vue` is the top level component.
+In its template there is a `<router-view>` where content is rendered based on the current route
+- `router/index.js` defines the app's routes and corresponding components (e.g. `/` maps to the `Hello` component)
+- `sample/Hello.vue` component is a "kitchen-sink" component that demonstrates the basics of Vue

 ## Optional dependencies
 - Bootstrap CSS v3 (to use, uncomment the relevantimport line in main.js)
-- The sample API code uses axios for making http requests but you're not required to use it
+- The sample API code uses [axios](https://github.com/mzabriskie/axios), a promise-based http client, for making http requests but you're not required to use it

 Feel free to use any additional dependencies in this project (e.g. a different CSS framework, lodash, jquery, etc).
 You can add them by doing `npm install <library> --save` or including a link/script tag in index.html if using a CDN.